Dr Amanda Owen

 Research interests

-My rock record work aims to understand the heterogeneity and predictability of fluvial deposits over a variety of scales from the basin to pore scale.
-My research is primarily field based, where I study analogues (both ancient and modern) to understand subsruface deposits that host resources.
+Research on modern fluvial systems has focused on characterising the spatial variability on alluvial system characterisitcs across different climate and tectonic settings.
+My rock record research addresses questions relating to, and the quantification of, the heterogeneity and predictability of fluvial deposits over a variety of scales from the basin to pore scale.
+My research is primarily outcrop based, where I study analogues (both ancient and modern) to understand subsruface deposits that host resources and be potential future storage sites.
 Alongside my applied research I also look to understand how external controls (such as climate and tectonics) influence fluvial system behaviour and resultant deposits.

 My work is conducted through collaborative links at the University of Aberdeen, University of New Mexico, University of St Andrews and Universidade Federal do ABC.